kaist-ina/TopFull/README.md

 In `TopFull_master/online_boutique_scripts/src/overload_detection.py`, you can set the business priority among APIs in line 25.
 In line 115, the CPU quota unit per pod should match the configured value in the yaml file.
 In line 456 of `TopFull_master/online_boutique_scripts/src/resource_collector.py` file, the number of exec command should match the number of cAdvisor pods which differ according to the number of the worker nodes (Current setting expects 5 worker nodes).

+Modify resources (number of instances) for microservices through Kubernetes commands and workloads through Locust for the experiment.